shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

 yarn install
 ```

-2. Start the network with a single node
+2. Start the network with a single node:

 ```bash
 npm run start